 How Much You Can Earn as an LPN in New York City

 Overall salary potential for LPNs in New York City is significantly higher than other areas of the state and higher than national averages.
-The median salary for LPNs in New York City is $57,040.
-National median earnings for LPNs are $49,800, and LPNs in Rochester and Syracuse have median earnings under $44,000.
 The highest earners in New York City make over $10,000 more than other areas of the state, and this is likely impacted by the cost of living.
-See the table below for additional earnings information for LPNs in New York City.
+See the table below for additional earnings information for LPNs in New York City compared to state and national figures.

 Annual Earnings for Licensed Practical Nurses in New York City